This article was originally published in March 2022 and has since been updated in July 2023 based on new trends, discoveries, and research.

 If you work with a distributor on a regular basis, you may find that they can help build your supply chain and your inventory for potential future shortages or help you navigate and avoid problems that may become more serious.

 Sometimes, to manage your inventory effectively, you may want to use a consignment approach: you send your products to a distributor but maintain ownership of them until they are sold.
 Once they’ve been sold, the distributor will pay you for them.
-Platforms like Amazon FBA, for example, can take care of many warehousing responsibilities for you, which may allow you to maintain greater overall inventory without substantially expanding your existing warehouse solutions.
+Platforms like Amazon FBA, for example, can take care of many warehousing responsibilities for you, which may allow you to maintain greater overall inventory without expanding your existing warehouse solutions.

-A consignment approach can cause some problems if you fail to properly forecast demand for your products.
+A consignment approach can cause problems if you fail to properly forecast demand for your products.
 However, by using the right supply chain management solution, you can often effectively predict trends, manage inventory, and ensure that you have the right products on hand.

-Navigating supply chain challenges has become increasingly difficult for many businesses in the past two years.
+Navigating supply chain challenges has become increasingly difficult for many businesses in the past few years.
 Sourcing raw materials, including ensuring that you have a steady supply of the materials you need, can be difficult.
 With these strategies, however, you may be able to do a better job of sourcing the materials you need, maintaining your supply, and increasing overall satisfaction.

 Do you need a supply chain management solution that can help you better track and keep up with your needed supplies?
 StockIQ can help.
 Contact us today to learn more about how our solutions can benefit your business.